bryanbrunetti/exifupdater/example_usage.md

 - `Image file 'filename.jpg' not found`: The JSON file exists but the corresponding image/video is missing
 - `File already exists at destination`: A file with the same name already exists in the organized structure
 - `Error creating symlink`: Your filesystem might not support symbolic links (rare on modern systems)
+- `Error copying file`: Insufficient disk space or permission issues when using `--keep-files`